-- 1) For the fastest vacuum, connect your pump directly to the system.
-Going through a manifold slows the job. - 2) Use as large a hose as possible, even though the system has 1/4" fittings.
-A 1/2" or 3/8" hose allows a much faster and more complete vacuum. - 3) Use as short a hose as practical to get maximum evacuation speed.
+- For the fastest vacuum, connect your pump directly to the system.
+Going through a manifold slows the job. - Use as large a hose as possible, even though the system has 1/4" fittings.
+A 1/2" or 3/8" hose allows a much faster and more complete vacuum. - Use as short a hose as practical to get maximum evacuation speed.
 Short hoses make evacuation faster than longer hoses.
-Long hoses slow the process.

-4) Metal hoses are the most impervious so will be most effective in evacuation.

-- 5) Evacuate through both high and low sides at the same time to speed evacuation. - 6) Use two pumps on very large systems to reduce vacuum time.
+Long hoses slow the process. - Metal hoses are the most impervious so will be most effective in evacuation. - 5) Evacuate through both high and low sides at the same time to speed evacuation. - 6) Use two pumps on very large systems to reduce vacuum time. - Do not use hoses with brass fittings on ammonia systems.
+Brass and copper are chemically incompatible with ammonia and will corrode on contact.